elixir-cldr/cldr_calendars/README.md

 ```
 defmodule Cldr.Calendar.US do
   use Cldr.Calendar.Base.Month,
-    month: 10,
+    month_of_year: 10,          # The year starts in October
-    min_days: 4,   # The first week of the year is that with at least 4 days of October in it
+    min_days_in_first_week: 4,  # The first week of the year is that with at least 4 days of October in it
-    first_day: 7   # When referring to weeks, Sunday is the first day
+    day_of_year: 7              # When referring to weeks, Sunday is the first day
 end

 defmodule Cldr.Calendar.UK do
   use Cldr.Calendar.Base.Month,
-    month: 4       # The fiscal year starts in April
+    month_of_year: 4            # The fiscal year starts in April
 end

 defmodule Cldr.Calendar.AU do
   use Cldr.Calendar.Base.Month,
-    month: 7,      # The fiscal year starts in July
+    month_of_year: 7,           # The fiscal year starts in July
     year: :ending               # A year refers to the ending Gregorian year.
                                 # In this example, the Australian fiscal
                                 # year 2017 is the year that starts in July
                                 # 2016 and ends in June 2017
 end
 ```